-- 40. PG&E's proposal to adjust its GRC revenue requirement through the WMBA and Annual Electric True-Up Process following issuance of the Recovery Bonds, all as presented in the Application and as may be modified in this Financing Order, should be accepted. - 41.
-The Fixed Recovery Charges and any FRTAs should be: (i) nonbypassable; (ii) set for each Fixed Recovery Charge Customer Class in accordance with the Cash Flow Model and in accordance with this Financing Order and (iii) recovered from all existing and future Consumers in PG&E's Service Territory as of the date of this Financing Order, except for those Consumers participating in the California Alternate Rates for Energy or Family Electric Rate Assistance programs pursuant to § 850.1(i).
-The Commission continues to have sole authority over Fixed Recovery Charge Customer Class allocation issues and reserves the opportunity and intention to revisit the allocation methodology for future Fixed Recovery Charges related to additional recovery bonds that may be reviewed and approved in future proceedings. - 42.
-PG&E's monthly customer electric bill should disclose the amount of the Fixed Recovery Charges in a single line item identified on each customers' monthly bill (except for those customers participating in the California Alternate Rates for Energy or Family Electric Rate Assistance programs pursuant to § 850.1(i)) as electric charges titled "Wildfire Hardening Charge."
+40. PG&E's proposal to adjust its 2020 and 2023 GRC revenue requirements through the WMBA and Annual Electric True-Up Process following issuance of the Recovery Bonds, all as presented in the Application and as may be modified in this Financing Order, should be accepted.
+PG&E's proposal to adjust its WMCE-related revenue requirements through the WMPMA, Distribution Revenue Adjustment Mechanism (DRAM), and Annual Electric True-Up Process following issuance of the Recovery Bonds, all as presented in the Application and as may be modified in this Financing Order, should be accepted.
+41. The Fixed Recovery Charges and any FRTAs should be: (i) nonbypassable; (ii) set for each Fixed Recovery Charge Customer Class in accordance with the Cash Flow Model and in accordance with this Financing Order and (iii) recovered from all existing and future Consumers in PG&E's Service Territory as of the date of this Financing Order, except for those Consumers participating in the California Alternate Rates for Energy or Family Electric Rate Assistance programs pursuant to § 850.1(i).
+The Commission continues to have sole authority over Fixed Recovery Charge Customer Class allocation issues and reserves the opportunity and intention to revisit the allocation methodology for future Fixed Recovery Charges related to additional recovery bonds that may be reviewed and approved in future proceedings.

+42. PG&E's monthly customer electric bill should disclose the amount of the Fixed Recovery Charges in a single line item identified on each customers' monthly bill (except for those customers participating in the California Alternate Rates for Energy or Family Electric Rate Assistance programs pursuant to § 850.1(i)) as electric charges titled "Wildfire Hardening Charge."
 A description of the "Wildfire Hardening Charge" should contain the billing language found in the body of this Financing Order, and this description should appear on page 2 of each customer's bill or should be accessible via a uniform resource locator (URL) address on the bill to a PG&E website that includes further information on the definitions used on the bill.
 If the descriptions are not on the bill itself, PG&E should also include the descriptions in an annual bill insert.
 Such bill presentation as described here is consistent with the requirement of § 850.1(g) that the Fixed Recovery Charge "appear on consumer bills" and should be approved.